guee2000/New-Year-Countdown-2023-React-Js-/README.md

 npm start
 ` ` `

-3. Delete all files in src folder.
+3. Delete public and src folder in the application folder.

-4. Download and paste the files of this repository's src folder into the your application's src folder.
+4. Download and paste the public and src folder into your application folder.

 5. Refresh your localhost website and it will works.